 - 2.4.1.1 Normal teaching loads for full-time faculty members represent the equivalent of 21 credit hours in the academic year.
 This load may be modified by the Dean of the College in individual cases, taking into account factors that appear to require an abnormal amount of effort, such as number of students, preparations, research, administrative or committee responsibilities, or other responsibilities.
 Any teaching assignment beyond the equivalent of 21 credit hours earns compensation at the current overload rate if approved by the dean. - 2.4.1.2 Faculty are expected to meet classes at their assigned times.
 While some class sessions may be cancelled or re-scheduled due to off-campus professional commitments, other absences should be avoided. - 2.4.1.3 In the event of illness or family emergency, students and the department chair should be notified as soon as possible.
 Building secretaries will post notice on classroom doors.
-Absences due to illness should be reported to Human Resources each month. - 2.4.1.4 Faculty are responsible for submitting the following items through WebAdvisor on the dates established by the Registrar: 2.4.1.4.1 Attendance reporting during the first two weeks of classes 2.4.1.4.2 Final grades - 2.4.1.5 Corrections of errors in grading Corrections are requested through the Grade Change Request link in Arches for consideration by the Committee on Advanced Standing and Degrees.
+Absences due to illness should be reported to Human Resources each month. - 2.4.1.4 Faculty are responsible for submitting the following items through WebAdvisor on the dates established by the Registrar: 2.4.1.4.1 Attendance reporting during the first two weeks of classes 2.4.1.4.2 Final grades

+2.4.1.5 Corrections of errors in grading

+Corrections are requested through the Grade Change Request link in Arches for consideration by the Committee on Advanced Standing and Degrees.
 The Registrar's Office shall maintain a record of grade changes by student name and faculty name for report to the Committee.

-- 2.4.1.5.1 Normally, grade changes are made for the following reasons: (1) mistake in computation, (2) required work overlooked by the instructor, (3) mistake in transcribing, or (4) reevaluation.
+2.4.1.5.1 Normally, grade changes are made for the following reasons: (1) mistake in computation, (2) required work overlooked by the instructor, (3) mistake in transcribing, or (4) reevaluation.

 The Advanced Standing and Degrees Committee will use the following guidelines when approving grade changes.
-Grade changes resulting from the discovery of clerical or other errors by the instructor will generally be approved. - 2.4.1.5.2 Only in exceptional circumstances will the Committee approve a grade change, other than for an instructor error, more than one term after the initial grade was given. - 2.4.1.5.3 The initial grade submitted must be presumed to reflect the faculty member's considered judgment.
+Grade changes resulting from the discovery of clerical or other errors by the instructor will generally be approved.

+- 2.4.1.5.2 Only in exceptional circumstances will the Committee approve a grade change, other than for an instructor error, more than one term after the initial grade was given. - 2.4.1.5.3 The initial grade submitted must be presumed to reflect the faculty member'sconsidered judgment.
 Hence, changes resulting from a reevaluation of a student's work must be justified by a statement from the instructor.
 Except in the case of "I," "IP," or "E" grades, a student is not to be permitted to improve a grade by submitting make-up or extra credit work after the end of the course.
 Faculty should note that work submitted to the instructor after the end of the term cannot be evaluated to include in a change of grade.
-The Committee on Advanced Standing and Degrees and the Faculty have determined the last day of the term to be 6:30 p.m. on Thursday of finals week unless an earlier date is specified in the instructor's syllabus. - 2.4.1.5.4 Should the Committee discover a pattern of seemingly excessive grade changes by a faculty member, this would be reported to the Dean of the College. - 2.4.1.6 Grade Appeals
+The Committee on Advanced Standing and Degrees and the Faculty have determined the last day of the term to be 6:30 p.m. on Thursday of finals week unless an earlier date is specified in the instructor's syllabus. - 2.4.1.5.4 Should the Committee discover a pattern of seemingly excessive grade changes by a faculty member, this would be reported to the Dean of the College.

+2.4.1.6 Grade Appeals

 Students who believe there has been an error in reporting a grade, or who have a question or complaint about a grade, should first contact the instructor.
-Should it be necessary to carry the inquiry further, the department or division chair and then the Associate Dean of the College, should be consulted tenure, tenure, post-tenure and performance reviews.
-Appraisals of faculty teaching performance are, of course, not based solely on what can be learned from the SRI.
-Indeed, multiple evidences of quality classroom work are used during these reviews.
+Should it be necessary to carry the inquiry further, the department or division chair and then the Associate Dean of the College, should be consulted.